 But surely there are times when other lines would be more efficient and more productive.

 Fishing Technique is one of the most important considerations when choosing a fly line for Steelhead.
 Because these fish can be targeted in a variety of different ways, it’s important to choose a line that matches your desired angling style.
 If you’re swinging streamers with a single-handed rod, you’re going to want a shooting-style line that allows you to cover the most water.
 If you’re nymphing, your line is going to look totally different.

 Streamer Lines: If you’re swinging flies with a single-handed rod, a few different lines are optimal.
 The RIO InTouch VersiTip II line system is a great option for anglers who want to be able to adjust their setup for differing water types.
 This interchangeable tip system helps anglers swing flies on a single-handed rod with efficiency and versatility.
 A variety of single-hand Spey lines will work well too if you’re planning on single-hand Spey fishing.
-RIO InTouch Single Handed Spey Fly Line is one of our favorites.
+The RIO Single Hand Spey Elite line is one of our favorites.

 Regardless of which technique you’re using, these lines will help you be a more successful angler on the water this season.
 Plus, RIO makes a variety of tippets and leaders that will help your chances on the water, too.
 The RIO Fluoroflex Steelhead/Salmon Leader is a great choice when swinging flies and other Fluoroflex options like the Trouthunter Fluorocarbon Leader are ideal for nymphing.
 Similar tippets should be used.